Through intense prayer and unconventional thinking, a bold idea with few initial takers became the future of Bible translation.

 “He was a very, very key player,” Bernie said.
 “He had a lot of good ideas.
 A lot of what Seed Company is doing now and the early policies that made us distinctive came from Peter.
 He made us function like a business, and none of us knew how to do that.”

-And now, 25 years after its start in a broom closet, Seed Company not only operates in the places that initially said “no, thanks” to Bernie, but also in locations once thought too risky, and even impossible, for Bible translators to work.
+And now, more than three decades after its start in a broom closet, Seed Company not only operates in the places that initially said “no, thanks” to Bernie, but also in locations once thought too risky, and even impossible, for Bible translators to work.

 Furthermore, the Seed Company model, known as the Common Framework, is employed throughout the Bible translation movement.
 As a result, a movement once focused on the next group of languages needing Scripture is targeting the final languages.